tianhao351/talk_to_stranger/README.md

-HiChat
+Talk To Stranger
 ===

-A chat application built with Node.js and socket.io.
+You can randomly talk to anyone around the world using this application.

-View the live demo: http://hichat.herokuapp.com/
+This application built with Node.js and socket.io.

 Features
 ---